 - 1. 40-foot lot width for lots in Limited Areas of Intensive Rural Development or Urban Growth Areas.
-80-foot lot width for all other Shoreline Residential lots - 2.
+80-foot lot width for all other Shoreline Residential lots. - 2.
 Buildings permanently housing animals (e.g. barns, stables, chicken coops/runs), a minimum 35 foot side yard and 35 foot rear yard setback shall apply in accordance with TCC 20.07. - 3.
 Hard Surface thresholds for Shoreline Environmental Designations: See Section 19.400.125 - 4.
-Does not include boathouses as described above in Section 19.400.100(B)(4), or bridges as described in Section 19.600.180 and 19.400.140(B). - B. The maximum allowable height of structures in shoreline jurisdiction is 35 feet above finished average grade.
+Does not include floating homes or floating on-water residences as described above in Section 19.400.100(B)(4), or bridges as described in Section 19.600.180 and 19.400.140(B). - B. The maximum allowable height of structures in shoreline jurisdiction is 35 feet above finished average grade.
 Building heights above 35 feet, but consistent with underlying zoning allowances, require authorization via a Shoreline Variance pursuant to Section 19.500.100(E) of this Master Program.
-Pursuant to RCW 90.58.320, bridge structures are considered to serve the public interest and are exempt from the statutory structural height limit of thirty-five (35) feet above grade. - C. No new lots shall be created that are non-conforming.
+Pursuant to RCW 90.58.320, bridge structures and utility poles are considered to serve the public interest and are exempt from the statutory structural height limit of thirty-five (35) feet above grade or the need to obtain a Shoreline Variance for heights over 35 feet. - C. No new lots shall be created that do not conform to this Program.
 All new subdivided shoreline lots shall be, at a minimum, a 1:2 width to depth ratio.
 Exceptions may be granted in cases where such ratio would negatively impact critical areas or their buffers.